ros-hybrid-behaviour-planner/so_data/README.md

 Frame allows to specify the header frame id which is used for agent data.
-If no frame is specified, the pose frame of the buffer will be used.
+If no frame is specified, the pose frame of the buffer will be used. static and moving indicate whether moving gradient data or static gradient data will be returned by the soBuffer.

 The calculation is based on a list of agent gradients returned by buffer method `agent_list`.

 Fernandez-Marquez formula incorporates that the agents will try to stay as close as possible (outside repulsion radius) when the view distance is larger than the repulsion radius.

-`RepulsionGradient` implements the repulsion mechanism using the formulas to calculate repulsive gradients by Balch and Hybinette.
+`RepulsionGradient` implements the repulsion mechanism using the formulas to calculate repulsive gradients by Balch and Hybinette (see gradient.py).

 ```python
 class RepulsionGradient(MovementPattern):